ABOUT ATHLETIC TRAINING

 Athletic trainers are allied healthcare professionals who specialize in the prevention, emergency care, clinical diagnosis, and therapeutic rehabilitation of athletic injuries and medical conditions.
 Athletic trainers work with physicians and other healthcare professionals to provide athletes and patients with proven and effective sports medicine services.

-The undergraduate Athletic Training Program at Lindenwood University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Athletic Training Program at Lindenwood University is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The CAATE completed their most recent review of the program in 2018-2019, and the program received the maximum accreditation period of 10 years.
-The program will have its next comprehensive review during the 2028-2029 academic year.

-EARNING A DEGREE IN ATHLETIC TRAINING AT LINDENWOOD UNIVERSITY
+EARNING A BACHELOR'S DEGREE IN ATHLETIC TRAINING AT LINDENWOOD UNIVERSITY

 - Small athletic training class sizes (usually less than 15)